yorkie-team/dashboard/design/rpc-error-handling.md

 ## Proposal Details

-#### Yorkie House Layered Architecture
+#### Dashboard Layered Architecture

-Yorkie House layered architecture pattern looks like:
+Dashboard layered architecture pattern looks like:

 - `RC`(presentation): Display that information on a screen in a particular format
 - `xxSlice`(business): Perform business logic against the data